February is the last winter month; everyone is already bored with cold and rain and snow and is looking forward to warmer days.

 However, everybody loves and welcomes February because he brings the first signs of spring.
 That is why in Greece people use to say: ” Ο Φλεβάρης κι αν φλεβίσει, καλοκαίρι θα μυρίσει”.
 Which means that even if February carries sometimes bad surprises, it remains the end οf the winter and he is the messenger of the spring.

 But everybody loves February because he is also the month of Carnaval.
-In Greece, Carnaval is called also Apokries.

 The origin of the Greek Carnival